alexeykomov/resume/cv.md

 - (_Recently_) distributed systems and data structures.
 - (_Recently_) similarity and common principles of UIs in general, such as web and mobile.

-Personal interests include, among other, traveling, books and music.
+Personal interests include, among other, popular science, traveling, books and music.

 ## Skills
 ### languages and standards